JackySnake/PCA-Relation-Extraction/README.md

 ## Quick Start

-The following datasets are included here (see the blog for more details):
+The following datasets are included here (see the blog for more details).
+They were generated using the Snorkel tutorials found [here](https://github.com/HazyResearch/snorkel/tree/master/tutorials).

 - `cdr-supervised`
 - `cdr-dp`